ceciliestadekristensen/emotion-driven-human-ai-interaction/README.md

 # Emotion Driven Human-AI Interaction

-This project explores how artificial intelligence can respond to human emotions in real time by combining Unity, Python, and large language models (LLMs).
+This project explores how artificial intelligence can respond to human emotions in real time by combining Unity, Python, and large language models.

+---

 ## Demo